Updated: Dec 22, 2022

 "That is not something we can have control over; let's go for a walk."

 If you are someone who has already gone through OCD treatment and is experiencing the onset of new symptoms, you might find benefit in working through our Exposure and Response Prevention Worksheet.

-Hopefully, some of these things help normalize what you might be going through, give you perspective and a starting point to taking care of your mental health.
+Hopefully, some of these things help normalize what you might be going through, give you perspective, and a tangible starting point for taking care of your mental health.

 Remember mamma, all your thoughts are valid but not necessarily true.
 So be gentle with yourself and embrace the uncertainty.